BlueQuartzSoftware/DREAM3D/Documentation/Developer/Compiling_External_Libraries.md

 Due to incompatibilities of HDF5 and these environments we can not support compiling DREAM3D using these environments.
 Visual Studio Community 2013 is Free for anyone to use and has no restrictions on the software produced and its distribution.

+# DREAM3D SDK Availability - PLEASE USE this option. #

+The DREAM3D developers keep a downloadable _DREAM3D\_SDK_ for Visual Studio 2013 that contains 64 bit builds of **ALL** the dependent libraries and applications except for Qt 5 and ITK.
+The _DREAM3D\_SDK_ can be downloaded [here](http://dream3d.bluequartz.net/binaries/SDK/).

+**The developer is strongly urged to utilize the available SDK as everything is included except a Git install**.
+Unless the developer has a special need to compile everything, it is best to use the precompiled SDK.

 # External Dependencies (Recommended Order of Installation) #